 Many people have suffered severe psychological trauma from things said online.
 Prolonged cyberbullying can easily propel a victim toward substance abuse.

 Developing Healthier Coping Strategies

 Victims of bullying are more likely to engage in substance abuse than their peers*.

-Unfortunately, a bullying victim who cannot find help for his problem will likely assume that help isn’t available.
-At this point, drugs become a relatively accessible outlet for people in these kinds of situations.
+Unfortunately, a bullying victim who cannot find help will likely assume that support isn’t available.
+At this point, drugs become a relatively attractive outlet for people in these difficult situations.

 Students who suffer verbal abuse in high school are three times more likely to engage in alcohol abuse than non-bullied peers.
 Bullies themselves are also statistically more likely to engage in substance abuse.

-An individual who develops a substance abuse disorder at a younger age is likely to continue this pattern into adulthood.
-Thus, potentially leading to a life of addiction.
+An individual who develops a substance abuse disorder at a young age is likely to continue this pattern into adulthood, potentially leading to a life of addiction.

-Additionally, people who suffer bullying are more likely to develop trust issues.
-Thus having a harder time relying on others in the future.
+Moreover, people who suffer bullying are more likely to develop trust issues and have a hard time relying on others in the future.

-If you notice a person struggling with any type of bullying, do not be afraid to speak up and offer help.
+If you notice a person struggling with bullying, do not be afraid to speak up and offer help.

 It is essential for bullying victims to realize their situations are not permanent and that bullying is fixable.
 The sooner they seek help for bullying issues, the more likely they are to avoid a future of substance abuse.